Climate resilience, healthy population, housing for all, community relationships, political legitimacy, Indigenous sovereignties.

 Restoring human’s relationship to nature, providing housing for all, enhancing population health, structuring resilient and circular economies and fostering Indigenous sovereignties are all parts of a collective vision for a more democratic and distributed future.

+These desired future assets have value and failing to make strides towards them has a cost, unfairly imposed on future generations.
+For example, the fact that preventative healthcare accounts for only 5.5% of national health expenditures today, means that Canadian health service stands to lose $68 billion in healthcare costs and $122 billion in productivity losses in the upcoming decades.
+And the future costs of climate change go well beyond metrics.
 Our current economic models and financial tools fail to crystalise future risks and price negative externalities.
 We exist in a world of 3 to 5 year investor and political cycles, making it almost impossible to unlock the longitudinal and intergenerational financing we need in the face of diffused existential threat.
 This exacerbates a societal tendency to focus on the here and now that prioritizes an exorbitant repair job over a low-cost prevention strategy, whether we are talking about our infrastructure, health or climate.
 Therefore, even though we are facing an unprecedented scale of mutually reinforcing challenges, from climate change to social inequality, we too often transfer or accept these risks – rather than manage, mitigate and prevent them.

 And yet, the potential value of our future civic assets might be the only one worth pursuing today.